ignite/cli/docs/docs/packages/cosmostxcollector.md

 The cursor based ones also supports the selection of specific fields or properties and also passing arguments in cases where the query is a function.

+By default no sorting, filtering nor paging is applied to the queries.

 ### Event queries

 The event queries return events and their attributes as `[]cosmostxcollector.query.Event`.